 6. Styles and Themes

-Traditional master bathroom styles use light colors and textures to display their ambiance.
+Traditional primary bathroom styles use light colors and textures to display their ambiance.
 The shelves are usually open-faced to expose the towels and allow their texture to show through.
 Floor mats are generally soft and fluffy.

 The accent pieces such as the wall sconces and lighting are usually in colors that match the rest of the room instead of chrome or silver.

-When using a contemporary style in the master bathroom, you will use a lot of whites and beiges.
+When using a contemporary style in the primary bathroom, you will use a lot of whites and beiges.
 The counters and storage are generally wood tones or white, and you can add touches of color or added style with the knobs and handles on the cabinet doors.

 In a contemporary style, the room is more open and spacious, and the softer colors on the walls and fixtures are accented with bold colors on the details.
 The overall feel is airy and spacious.